rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ---
 # Import Azure Maven dependencies into your Java projects

-Use libraries into your Java projects to [manage Azure resources](#management) and integrate Azure services in your applications.
+Use Azure libraries into your Java projects to [manage resources](#management) and integrate services in your applications.

 | | |
 | ------------- | ---------- |